alexzhang13/tinker-cookbook/tinker_cookbook/recipes/rlm_rl/README.md

 Harnesses with LLM sub-agents, where a root LLM spawns sub-LLMs, are increasingly being used for most tasks.
 [Recursive Language Models (RLM)](https://arxiv.org/abs/2512.24601) [1] are one popular example, which use a persistent REPL with recursive sub-agents are functions, and the context as a variable in the REPL.
 [Recursive Agent Optimization (RAO)](https://arxiv.org/abs/2605.06639) [2] is an RL training strategy around how to reward each LLM for recursive agent strategies like the RLM.

-This recipe focuses on two examples of recursive agent training, one where we only assign rewards to the root model (i.e. RAO with $\lambda=0$), and one where we assign partial rewards to sub-agents as well during RL training.
+This recipe focuses on two examples of recursive agent training, one where we only assign rewards to the root model (i.e. RAO with $\lambda=0$), and one where we assign partial rewards to recursive sub-agents (depth=2) as well during RL training.
+Note that harness training is generally more expensive due to much longer, iterative steps, as well as (potentially recursive) additional sub-agent rollouts in a single trajectory.

 ## Installation